-- 4.1 There shall be a 5-member Academic and Student Affairs Committee (ASAC). - 4.2 The ASAC shall operate under a charter approved by the Board.
-The charter will identify the committee's general areas of responsibility and will specifically identify any instance which the committee may act for the full Board. - 4.3 As further described in its charter, the ASAC may consider and recommend actions to the Board on the following topics: - 4.3.1 Faculty affairs, including the faculty's status and responsibilities, discipline and welfare. - 4.3.2 Educational policy, including admissions requirements, enrollment strategies, instruction, curriculum, degrees, research, educational technology, distance learning, public services activities, and the establishment and disestablishment of educational and research organizational units. - 4.3.3 The general welfare of students, including housing and food services, health services and health insurance, safety, extracurricular activities, sports programs, and policies governing student discipline and student organizations. - 4.4 The primary University personnel that will staff, advise, and assist the ASAC shall be the Provost and the Vice President for Student Affairs.
+4.1 There shall be a 5-member Academic and Student Affairs Committee (ASAC).

+4.2 The ASAC shall operate under a charter approved by the Board.
+The charter will identify the committee's general areas of responsibility and will specifically identify any instance which the committee may act for the full Board.

+4.3 As further described in its charter, the ASAC may consider and recommend actions to the Board on the following topics:

+4.3.1 Faculty affairs, including the faculty's status and responsibilities, discipline and welfare.

+4.3.2 Educational policy, including admissions requirements, enrollment strategies, instruction, curriculum, degrees, research, educational technology, distance learning, public services activities, and the establishment and disestablishment of educational and research organizational units.

+4.3.3 The general welfare of students, including housing and food services, health services and health insurance, safety, extracurricular activities, sports programs, and policies governing student discipline and student organizations.

+4.4 The primary University personnel that will staff, advise, and assist the ASAC shall be the Provost and the Vice President for Student Affairs.

+Vestern Oregon UNIVERSITY -

+5.0 Diversity, Equity, Inclusion and Accessibility Committee

+5.1 There shall be a 5-member Diversity, Equity, Inclusion, and Accessibility Committee (DEIAC).
+The five members of the DEIAC will be the Board Chair or designee, the university president, and one trustee from each of the other three standing committees (EGTC, ASAC, FAC).

+5.2 The DEIAC shall operate under a charter approved by the Board.
+The charter will identify the committee's general areas of responsibility and will specifically identify any instance which the committee may act for the full Board.

+5.3 As further described in its charter, the DEIAC may consider and recommend actions to the Board on the following topics:

+5.3.1 Oversight of, and periodic progress reports regarding, the priorities and expectations enumerated in the Board Statement on Diversity, Inclusion, Equity and Accessibility.

+5.3.2 Reports, as appropriate, from the University Diversity and Inclusion Advisory Committee (UDIAC) and University Cultural Competence Advisory Committee (UCCAC).

+5.3.3.
+Reports, as appropriate, regarding the university's Diversity Action Plan.

+5.4 The primary university personnel that will staff, advise, and assist the DEIC shall be the Director of Diversity, Equity and Inclusion.

-5.0 Notice of Meetings of Standing Committees
+6.0 Notice of Meetings of Standing Committees